-All emails must include your name with the course prefix and section number at the bottom.
-Also, a header with the assignment name under the Assignment Concerning, exact instructions, 'previous conversation copied into the email chain', and a clear description of what you understand and do not.
+All emails must include your name, the course prefix and section number (e.g., Johnson PHUM1020, the assignment name, exact instructions, and a clear description of what you understand and do not.
 If you do not, the email will not be returned.

-- Assignment Concerning: (Insert the name of the assignment)
+- Assignment Concerning

 - Instructions Copied or Screenshot

 - Body of the Message